finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Animate "Tap Anywhere to Start" text
 - Highlight current selected button in Main Menu
 - Complete Main Menu Carousel
-- Press and hold on card to zoom on it (on release, check if hold was >x seconds?)
 - Create Sort Menu for the Deck Editor and Cards Explorer
 - Group cards in the Deck Editor with a number instead of stacking them
 - Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)